Entry rates into higher education

 What the data measures

-The data measures the percentage of 18 year olds who got a higher education place in the UK, by ethnicity (known as the 'entry rate').
+The data measures the percentage of 18 year olds who were accepted into higher education in the UK (the 'entry rate'), by ethnicity.

-The data includes pupils from state schools in England who applied to full time undergraduate courses through the Universities and Colleges Admissions Service (UCAS).
+The data includes students from state schools in England – those funded directly by the government or their local authority.
+It only counts students who applied to full time undergraduate courses through UCAS (the Universities and Colleges Admissions Service).

 Percentages are rounded to 1 decimal place.